-AGENCY'S Medical Director shall provide medical control to assure medical accountability throughout the planning, implementation, and evaluation of the EMS system.

-- AGENCY, using state minimum standards, shall establish policies and procedures approved by AGENCY'S Director and Medical Director to assure medical control of the EMS system. - 3.
+- AGENCY'S Medical Director shall provide medical control to assure medical accountability throughout the planning, implementation, and evaluation of the EMS system. - AGENCY, using state minimum standards, shall establish policies, procedures and protocols recommended by AGENCY's Medical Control Advisory Committee and approved by AGENCY'S Director and Medical Director to assure medical control of the EMS system. - 3.
 PROVIDER shall retain or employ a Medical Director for medical oversight and to interact as a liaison with AGENCY.